FlatBallFlyer/IBM-Data-Merge-Utility/USERS_GUIDE.md

 ### Merge Processing
 This diagram shows an overview of Merge Processing
 ![Processing Overview](http://flatballflyer.github.io/IBM-Data-Merge-Utility/WebContent/images/overview.png "Processing Overview")
+When a template is merged, each directive is executed in order.
+Simple Transformation templates usually have a [Parse](parse) directive to parse the idmuPayload value and then [Replace](replace) and/or [Insert](insert) directives to put that data into a template.
+Sub-templates are merge processed when they are inserted at a bookmark.
+Templates that need additional data from an outside data source such as a Database, File or Rest Service can use the Enrich directive to get that data.
+Use cases that need to generate a collection of files instead of a single output message can use the Save directive to create an archive with multiple files in it.
 ---
 ### Templates
 The Template is the primary configuration item used by IDMU and describes both the structure of the data to be returned by a merge and the directives that drive the merge process.